peterhinch/micropython-async/README.md

 ## 3.1 Asynchronous I/O

-Asynchronous I/O works with devices whose drivers support streaming, such as UARTs.
+Asynchronous I/O (`StreamReader` and `StreamWriter` classes) support devices with streaming drivers, such as UARTs and sockets.

 ## 3.2 Time values